elaine84/ds-edu-tour/README.md

-## Jupyter in UC Berkeley's data science education program
+## Jupyter in UC Berkeley's Data Science Education Program

 * This document provides a guided tour of information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses at the University of California, Berkeley.
 * These valuable resources -- designed for and by UC Berkeley students, instructors, and other teaching and support staff -- are publicly available.